calvinmclean/automated-garden/docs/controller_advanced.md

 { {PUMP_PIN, VALVE_PIN, BUTTON_PIN, MOISTURE_SENSOR_PIN} }
 ```

 `DEFAULT_WATER_TIME`: The default amount of time to water for, in milliseconds, if one is not defined in the command.
-This is also used to determine how long button-presses and interval-based watering will water for
+This is also used to determine how long button-presses will water for

 `LIGHT_PIN`: Pin used to control grow light relay